 Display: 15.6 inches, 1920 x 1080 | CPU: 2.2-GHz Intel Core i7-8750H | GPU: Nvidia GeForce GTX 1060 | RAM: 16GB | Storage: 256GB SSD | Weight: 5.3 pounds

-The Lenovo Legion Y7000 is an affordable, respectable laptop for hardcore gamers not looking to break the bank.
-This machine's GTX 1060 GPU will ensure you can play most modern games on max settings with silky smooth frame rates, and you'll be able to play virtually all games on some mixture of medium and high.
-The Y7000 also packs enough RAM (16GB) to keep the system relevant for a few years.
+The Lenovo Legion Y7000 is one of the best gaming laptops for hardcore gamers not looking to break the bank.
+This machine's Nvidia GeForce GTX 1060 GPU will ensure you can play most modern games on max settings with silky smooth frame rates, and you'll be able to play virtually all games on some mixture of medium and high.
+The Legion Y7000 also packs enough RAM (16GB) to keep the system relevant for a few years.

 The miniscule storage space (256GB) is a big drawback, especially since certain modern games suck up 100GB by themselves.
 But the Y7000 offers a decent overall value that makes it one of the better gaming-laptop options for economical techies.